 Whenever a new team is created, a new SharePoint website is also created in the background.

-There is thus no blanket answer to the question of whether one of these options is “better” than the other.
-The answer depends on both the specific application case and the framework conditions that exist within an organization.
+The question of whether one or the other is “better” therefore cannot be answered in general terms.
+The answer depends on the specific use case and the existing conditions within an organisation.

 One weakness in both worlds: Linked depiction of documents and information